InvasiveH8ter/NASDM/README.md

 ----

-# 4) Open the notebook (start here if you already have the initial set up completed)
+# Step 4) Open the notebook (start here if you already have the initial set up completed)

 ## Open the Jupyter notebook using Conda by runnning:
 ```